Michael Adlerstein

 In the 1980', he served as Project Director for the restoration of Ellis Island and the Statue of Liberty, the United States Department of the Interior's most ambitious historic restoration project.
-In this position, he managed and led the team of architects and engineers to plan, design, and construct the Ellis Island.
 The success of the project led to his promotion as Chief Historical Architect.
-He was recognized as the national expert in the field of historic preservation.
+He was recognized as a national expert in the field of historic preservation.

-He served as a Peace Corps Volunteer in Colombia, and has worked as a State Department consultant on preservation issues on projects, including the preservation of the Taj Mahal.

-He has won awards for his achievements and was made a Fellow of the American Institute of Architects.
+Adlerstein served as a Peace Corps Volunteer in Colombia, and has worked as a State Department consultant on preservation issues on projects, including the preservation of the Taj Mahal.
+He is a Fellow of the American Institute of Architects.
 Since 2017, he has been teaching architecture classes as an adjunct professor at Columbia University, specializing in historic preservation.